 What is leadership, after all, but the blind choice of one route over another and the confident pretense that the decision was based on reason.
 (Robert Harris)

-My run-out archive contains very few incidents where both batters end up at the same end with the ball casually thrown to keeper or bowler to politely nudge a bail out of the groove.
-Similarly, I am not interested in the three yards short of the crease variations.
-The ‘either way’ where the batter has or has not made his ground, is of far more interest.
+My run-out archive contains very few incidents where both batters end up at the same end as the ball is casually thrown to keeper or bowler to politely nudge a bail out of the groove.
+Similarly, I am not interested in the three-yards-short of the crease variations.
+Either way where the batter has or has not made his ground, is of far more interest.

 In an earlier posting I talked about how much fielding has improved.
 And I am always impressed with fielders who emulate Ricky Ponting and Ben Stokes with direct hits.
 Interestingly, running between the wickets and communication between batters has not improved at the same pace.
-The lethal cocktail of ‘Yes, no, yes yes, noooo’ is on constant playback as batters are left stranded.
+The lethal Definitely Maybe cocktail of miscalling, inspired by Noel and Liam Gallagher, inevitably ends in tears.

 Let’s be honest, on a tight run-out an umpire is making nothing more than an educated guess, which, at the very least, is better than a guess made through ignorance.